reymon359/how-to-live/advices/Sing/index.md

 ---
 # Sing

-A simple one.

 Sing.

 Just sing.

-Sing everywhere and whenever you want.

-Singing makes you happy.
+Pay attention to how you feel when doing it, It should make you feel better and relaxed.

+Try to whistle or hum the lyrics if you don't know them properly.
+Don't worry about what others will think.
+If it brings you joy, and you want to do it, just do it.

 And dance too if you want.
 Move your body to the sound of the music.

-Don't worry about what others will think.
-If you want to do it, just do it.

-Whistle too if you know how to.
-If not and you would like to, practice.

 ## Quotes